• Skip to primary navigation

 I'm convinced that gluten is a big health concern for many, but I still love good bread.
 And while this flax bread is super tasty, there's just nothing like a good sourdough.

-We LOVE the tangy flavor of sourdough and since there are so many people who can't tolerate gluten, I've been meaning to try my hand at making a gluten-free sourdough bread.
+We LOVE the tangy flavor of sourdough and since there are so many people who can’t tolerate gluten, I’ve been meaning to try my hand at making gluten-free sourdough bread.
 I am now that much closer to my goal :)!}

-In order to prepare myself for this post, I wanted to put myself into the shoes of someone who is gluten free.
+In order to prepare myself for this post, I wanted to put myself into the shoes of someone who is gluten-free.

-When most people think "gluten-free," they think that bread is no longer an option--particularly breads like sourdough.
+When most people think “gluten-free,” they think that bread is no longer an option–particularly breads like sourdough.

 So in order to be able to empathize with them in their struggle to balance nutrition with their allergies or intolerance...
 I did some "research."

-Basically I wanted to think about what it would be like to be gluten free.
+Basically, I wanted to think about what it would be like to be gluten-free.

 So I ate bread.